 Use workflows to extend Alfred and get things done in your own way.
-By replacing repetitive tasks with workflows, you'll boost your productivity.
+By replacing manual tasks or mouse-based actions with workflows, you'll boost your productivity.

 Overview: What are workflows?